Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 >
 > Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 In the ongoing discourse(debate/confrontation/controversy) over whether children should be educated at home or ***within the conventional school system***, ***my stance aligns with*** the advantages of embracing modern educational institutions(organizations).
-While I acknowledge the merits of homeschooling, several compel ling reasons lead me to prioritize the more prevalent method of schooling.
+While I acknowledge the merits of homeschooling, several compelling reasons lead me to prioritize the more prevalent method of schooling.

 On one side of the spectrum, proponents(advocates) of homeschooling argue that the ***one-size-fits-all*** approach of traditional schools can ***stifle*** individuality(personality) and overlook(ignore) unique talents.
 Schools often follow ***a standardized curriculum*** that may not ***cater to each student's needs*** or passions.
 For instance, a child with ***exceptional aptitude in physics*** might find their ***potential*** hindered by a ***generic*** education system that ***allocates equal time to all subjects***.
 However, if guided appropriately at home, the child could immerse themselves in ***their area of interest*** and potentially make ****groundbreaking**** contributions to society.